knc123/Envi-Rover/README.md

 - Sensor Libraries (DHT22, MQ135, LDR)
 - Blynk for real-time data visualization
 - System & display code for rover control

 ---

-## How it Works:

-- The rover continuously collects data from sensors and transmits it via LoRa to the controller.
-- Users can send movement commands (`W`, `A`, `S`, `D`) to the rover, and `X` stops it.
-- Ultrasonic sensor with servo rotates automatically to detect obstacles and avoid collisions.
-- Blynk integration allows users to view real-time data on mobile or PC dashboards.
-- Data can be accessed anytime, enabling remote monitoring even in inaccessible locations.

----